 Yes.
-The UD-10 Michigan car accident police report that is filled out after a car crash includes both insurance company and insurance policy number information for each car involved in the accident.
+The UD-10 Michigan car accident police report that is filled out after a crash includes both insurance company and insurance policy number information for each vehicle involved in the crash.

 How to get a police report for a car accident?

-To order a copy of the Michigan car accident police report from a car crash that you were involved in, contact the police department that responded to and investigated the car crash.
+To order a copy of the Michigan car accident police report from a crash that you were involved in, contact the department that responded to and investigated the crash.

 Alternatively, you can order a Michigan car accident police report through the Michigan State Police’s “Traffic Crash Purchasing System.”